-As well as the above, pupils learn more about the chemical properties of materials and use scientific terms to describe them.
+In addition to the above, pupils learn about the chemical properties of materials and are encouraged to use scientific terms to describe them.

 The Automata session focuses primarily on engineering, starting with Jacob Epstein’s Study for Rock Drill and how it influenced kinetic art and images of robots in popular culture.
 They then go on to learn about mechanical movement and transforming motion before making their own simple moving toy to take home.

-Secondary groups will do the above, plus a more advance engagement with types of motion and hot they are used in engineering.
+In addition to the above, Secondary groups will take a deeper look at kinetic art, explore more complex types of motion and learn how they are used in engineering.

 -Primary workshops approx 1 hour 30 minutes